ladderlogix/MicroBit-A-B-Key-mapped/README.md

 # MicroBit-A-B-Key-mapped
-This project contains the code i used to make the A and B key mapped to up arrow and down arrow you can go in and change it if you wish.
-Main.py is the remaper and Moue.py is tells you what key was pressed.
-At the moment this only works on the tiny screen later i will make this work better and be better.
-Miniscreen is for the dev enviorment and has diffent key mappings a to a and b to b and up arrow to a and down arrow to b.
-It is the same thing for emulator but for my emulator on my website
+This is my program to map the a and b buttons on the microbit to keys on your keyboard.

-# Mappings
+# Mappings - Arrow

 Up arrow - A
 ---
 Down Arrow - B
 ---
-Space - Pause
+Right Contorl - A + B
 ---

-Right Contorl - Refresh
+# Mappings - Letters

+A arrow - A
 ---
+B Arrow - B
+---
+C - C
+---

-# How to run
+# How to run/edit
 1. Download it or use git
 ``` Bash
 git clone https://github.com/SGlombicki/MicroBit-A-B-Key-mapped